-d is the dimension and H,L,C refer to high, low and close price of the specific minutes inside the bucket.
+defines the minute volatility with b being the number of minutes in an aggregated bucket, d is the number of days in the estimation period and H,L,C refer to high, low and close price of the specific minutes inside the bucket.

 Volatility and volume are crucial factors to assess that the market reacts to news independently of any direction and to get a sense of the scalability of any given strategy.